arashnm80/spot-seek-bot/README.md

 ### users csv columns
 `unique user id` | `last use date and time`

-## TO-DO: bugs to fix & features to add
+## TO-DO: ideas & bugs to fix & features to add
 - [x] ~fix caption so it will be shown for repetitive tracks~
 - [x] ~some musics metadata is not shown~
+- [ ] bot should send available tracks to users while new one is being downloaded with spotdl to use best of time.
+- [ ] higher priority for first time users
 - [x] ~only 1 single user can use the bot and it can't multitask~
+- [ ] use a library like telethon for big mp3 files more than 50MB
 - [x] ~searching in database algorithm isn't fast and efficient~
 - [x] ~Download playlists with more thatn 100 songs~
 - [ ] find a clean way to give access to database to next bot maintainers